Blocking Pull Requests on Critical Accessibility Violations

 Automated gating requires continuous calibration to maintain developer trust and scan accuracy.

 • Audit Conflicting Attributes: Review aria-* conflicts that trigger false-positive critical flags.
 Use the JSON reporter to isolate specific node selectors.
-Verify against actual DOM state.
+Verify against actual DOM state using browser DevTools.

-• Ignore Third-Party Contexts: Apply ignore rules for embedded iframes, analytics widgets, and ad networks.
-These inject inaccessible markup outside your control.
+• Ignore Third-Party Contexts: Apply exclude rules in your axe.configure() call for embedded iframes, analytics widgets, and ad networks.

 • Staging Environment Validation: Run scans against staging builds with production-equivalent data payloads.
 Enforce production deployment gates only after staging passes consistently.

-• Progressive Threshold Scaling: Deploy incremental severity filters across microservices.
-Start with critical only.
+• Progressive Threshold Scaling: Start with critical only.
 Expand to serious once baseline compliance reaches 90%.

 Common Pitfalls